joeylmaalouf/firecracker/README.md

 ### How To Use It

 Install:

-1. clone GitHub repo to ~/Documents/FireCracker/
+1.  clone this GitHub repo to some location .../firecracker
-2. run ~$ cd ~/Documents/Firecracker
+2.  $ cd .../firecracker
-3. run ~$ sudo ./install.sh
+3.  $ sudo ./install.sh
 4.  restart computer

 `python2 firecracker.py <config file>`